-From the Azure portal, browse to your CDN profile, and then click Manage to launch the supplemental portal.
+From the Azure portal, browse to your CDN profile, then select Manage to launch the supplemental portal.

-Hover over HTTP Large, then click Token Auth in the flyout.
+Hover over HTTP Large, then select Token Auth in the flyout.
 You can then set up the encryption key and encryption parameters as follows:

 Create one or more encryption keys.
 An encryption key is case-sensitive and can contain any combination of alphanumeric characters.
 Any other types of characters, including spaces, are not allowed.
 The maximum length is 250 characters.
 To ensure that your encryption keys are random, it is recommended that you create them by using the OpenSSL tool.

 rand -hex <key length>

 To avoid downtime, create both a primary and a backup key.
 A backup key provides uninterrupted access to your content when your primary key is being updated.

 Enter a unique encryption key in the Primary Key box and optionally enter a backup key in the Backup Key box.

 Select the minimum encryption version for each key from its Minimum Encryption Version list, then select Update:

 - V2: Indicates that the key can be used to generate version 2.0 and 3.0 tokens.
 Use this option only if you are transitioning from a legacy version 2.0 encryption key to a version 3.0 key.

 - V3: (Recommended) Indicates that the key can only be used to generate version 3.0 tokens.